 Prostate Cancer begins when cells in the prostate gland start growing uncontrollably.
 The prostate is a small gland found in men, located below the bladder, and it helps produce semen.
 Cancer in this gland can be slow growing or aggressive, and the type of prostate cancer plays a big role in how fast it grows and how it is treated.

-What are the Five Types of Prostate Cancer?
+What are the types of Prostate Cancer?

 When men are diagnosed with prostate cancer, many assume it’s a singular disease.
 Just like other cancers, prostate cancer isn’t a single entity; it encompasses various types of prostate cancer, each with distinct characteristics, growth patterns, and implications for prostate cancer treatment.
-Understanding these different prostate cancer types is crucial for accurate diagnosis, effective management, and ultimately, better patient outcomes.

-- Adenocarcinoma
+- Adenocarcinoma of the Prostate

 - Squamous Cell Carcinoma